-NON-REFUNDABLE: These tickets are typically cheaper.
-However, in the event that you must cancel the ticket, the purchaser will not receive any funds back from the airline.
-If the ticket cancellation request is processed by the airline more than 24 hours the before intended date and time of departure, the value of the ticket can be transferred and used within 1 year from the booking date by the original traveler.
+NON-REFUNDABLE: In the event that one must cancel the ticket, the purchaser will not receive any funds back from the airline.
+If the ticket cancellation request is processed by the airline more than 24 hours the before intended date and time of departure, the value of the ticket may be transferred and used within 1 year from the booking date by the original traveler.
 At the time of re-booking there will be a change fee of roughly \$300, for which the traveler is responsible.
 It will be the traveler's responsibility to track and use the value of this ticket by the expiration date.
 Most airlines allow you to use the value of the ticket on any of their partner airlines, domestic or international.
 You may contact the airline to determine the terms and conditions around the cancelled ticket.

-POST-PURCHASE
+POST-PURCHASE & SEATS